meta-llama/llama-stack-client-kotlin/README.md

 Other inference providers: [Table](https://llama-stack.readthedocs.io/en/latest/index.html#supported-llama-stack-implementations)

-TODO: Link to Demo App on how to set this remote localhost in the Settings.
+How to set remote localhost in Demo App: TODO

 ### Initialize the Client
 A client serves as the primary interface for interacting with a specific inference type and its associated parameters.
 Only after client is initialized then you can configure and start inferences.